Michigan's Harbaugh: I wouldn't lie about transfer

 "Michigan did not block the waiver,'' said Harbaugh, adding it was the NCAA's decision to deny Hudson's request.

-The NCAA does not comment on specific waiver cases and rarely do schools, even when an athlete waives protection under federal privacy laws.
+The NCAA does not comment on specific waiver cases, and schools rarely do, even when an athlete waives protection under federal privacy laws.

 Hudson, a seldom-used offensive lineman, transferred to Cincinnati last year.
 The NCAA denied his waiver request in the spring to be eligible this season.
 Hudson posted on Twitter that mental health prompted his transfer, but his request was denied because he did not reveal the issues at Michigan.